JeeWayne/onPointAPI/README.md

 ProductClass.RevokeLicence(AccountType, AccountId) //Revokes the product's licence from a user.
 Returns true or errors if it failed.
 ProductClass.GetLicence(AccountType, AccountId) //Checks if a user owns a licence of the product.
 Returns true or false.

+ProductClass.GetFile() //Returns a URL of the file of the product.
 ```

 ## Tag